-(3) Where a statement is to be admitted in evidence pursuant to subsection (1) and the Magistrate is of the opinion that a part of it is inadmissible, there shall be written against that part the words "treated as inadmissible" together with the signature of the Magistrate.

-(4) Where it is not possible to write on the statement, the words set out in subsection (3) shall instead be written on a label or other mark of identification which clearly identifies the part of the statement to which the words relate and contains the signature of the Magistrate in accordance with that subsection and which shall be attached to the statement.

-(5) Where a statement is made by a person under eighteen years of age it shall-

-- (a) be recorded in the presence of an adult of his choice; and - (b) state his age and that an adult of his choice was present with him when it was made.

-(6) Notwithstanding section 19 of the Children Chap.
-46:01 Act, where a statement is made by a child under fourteen years of age, such statement shall be supported by a statement from a probation officer, child psychiatrist or any other person qualified to make an assessment of the child, to the effect that the child is possessed of sufficient intelligence to justify the reception of his statement as evidence and understands the duty of speaking the truth.

-(7) Where a statement is made by a person who cannot read, the statement shall be-

-- (a) recorded on his behalf and read aloud to him or otherwise effectively communicated to him before he signs it or makes his mark thereon; and - (b) accompanied by a declaration that states that it has been read aloud to him or effectively communicated to him and he has signed or made his mark thereon.

-(8) Where a statement is made by a person who cannot write, the statement shall be-

-- (a) recorded on his behalf and read aloud to him or otherwise effectively communicated to him before he signs it or makes his mark thereon: and - (b) accompanied by a declaration that states that it has been read aloud and translated to him and he has signed or made his mark thereon.
+- (b) state his age and that an adult of his choice was present with him when it was made. - (4) Notwithstanding section 19 of the Children Act, where a statement is made by a child under Chap.
+46:01 fourteen years of age, such statement shall be supported by a statement from a probation officer, child psychiatrist or any other person qualified to make an assessment of the child to assist the Court to determine whether the child is possessed of sufficient intelligence to justify the reception of his statement as evidence and understands the duty of speaking the truth and the consequences of not speaking the truth. - (5) Where a statement is made by a person who cannot read, the statement shall be- - (a) recorded on his behalf and read aloud to him or otherwise effectively communicated to him before he signs it or makes his mark thereon; and - (b) accompanied by a declaration that states that it has been read aloud to him or effectively communicated to him and he has signed or made his mark thereon. - (6) Where a statement is made by a person who cannot write, the statement shall be- - (a) recorded on his behalf and read aloud to him or otherwise effectively communicated to him before he signs it or makes his mark thereon; and - (b) accompanied by a declaration that states that it has been read aloud and translated to him and he has signed or made his mark thereon.

-(9) Where a statement is made by a person who does not speak English, his statement shall be taken through an interpreter and shall be-

-- (a) recorded on his behalf, read aloud and translated to him in English before he signs it or makes his mark thereon; and - (b) accompanied by a declaration that states that it has been read aloud and translated to him and he has signed or made his mark thereon.

-(10) Any document or object referred to as an exhibit and identified in a statement tendered in evidence under sections 14 and 15 shall be treated as if it had been produced as an exhibit and identified in Court by the maker of the statement.
+- (7) Where a statement is made by a person who does not speak English, his statement shall be taken through an interpreter and shall be- - (a) recorded on his behalf, read aloud and translated to him in English before he signs it or makes his mark thereon; and - (b) accompanied by a declaration that states that it has been read aloud and translated to him and he has signed or made his mark thereon. - (8) Any document or object referred to as an exhibit and identified in a statement tendered in evidence under sections 14 and 15 shall be treated as if it had been produced as an exhibit and identified in Court by the maker of the statement. - (9) For the purposes of subsections (5), (6) and (7), the person who- - (a) records and reads the statement aloud to the person who cannot read or write under subsections (5) or (6) respectively; or - (b) records, reads and translates the statement to the person who requires an interpreter under section (7), shall sign a declaration that the person under subsection (5), (6), or (7) understood what was written, confirmed that it was true, and that the statement reflected what he would have said orally.

-20.(1) The exhibits which are produced to the Exhibits to be Magistrate by-
+Exhibits to be marked and delivered

-- (a) the prosecutor pursuant to section 14(2)(b); or - (b) the accused person pursuant to section 15(1), shall, at the hearing of the committal proceedings, be duly marked.
+- 20.(1) The exhibits which are produced to the Magistrate by- - (a) the prosecutor pursuant to section 14(2)(b); or - (b) the accused person pursuant to section 15(1), shall, at the hearing of the committal proceedings, be duly marked.